 This is a selection of images from a larger series of photos I have made while taking road trips around Texas over the last few years.

-At the center of the photographs in this project lies a sense of irony.
-Indeed, the very title—The Empire of Texas—betrays my sardonic intentions.
+At the core of this project lies a sense of irony.
+The very title—The Empire of Texas—betrays sardonic intentions.
 Texas is an empire only in the most metaphorical way, and the word “empire” conjures up a grandeur that the on-the-ground realities of Texas often do not meet.

-The meaning of my photographs is more often about my perspective of what is portrayed as seen by the camera and lens than it is about the actual subject matter.
+The meaning of my photographs is more often about my perspective of what is portrayed as seen by the lens than it is about the actual subject.
 I am more concerned with how photographs take on meaning, and Texas is but a motif.

 While driving around Texas, I also shot the Texas highways.

-A selection of images from this project recently went on exhibit at the El Paso Museum of Art, opening March 1, 2018, and up through the end of June 2018.
+A selection of images from this project recently went on exhibit at the El Paso Museum of Art, having opened on March 1, 2018, and staying up through June 24, 2018.